- the human body

 We make stuff and arrive at forms, materials, and processes to meet specific needs.
 Shaped by the skills, equipment, materials, and processes that are available.
 There is an overall sensibility, but ideas and inspirations are in flux; the more we do the more we understand or can express usethings design – in words and in objects.

-Here are a few of the ways we think about design at usethings:
+How we think about design at usethings:

-Make an appointment to meet at our store and we’ll take you through a design process reconciling your needs and budget with materials and processes to arrive at a useful thing.
+Make an appointment to meet at our store and we’ll take you through a design process reconciling your needs and budget with materials and processes to arrive at your very own useful thing.